 SKIING POSITION

 Good skiing position is a must.
 Learning the proper position early on avoids problems in the more advanced forms of skiing.
 As can be seen above, the weight (also called center of mass) is over the middle of the ski.
-With the new shaped skis it is no longer necessary to rock back and forth to transfer pressure to the ski tip or tail.

 Flexing or bending the knees and hips aids in the absorption of the skiing terrain.
 Knee and hip flexion also helps in angulation as shown below.

-Good edge control skills take advantage of the newer shaped skis.
+Angulation or lateral bending of the knees and hips helps edge the ski.
+Some inclination of the body is acceptable.
 Good edge engagement early on in the turn results in a stable carved turn with fewer problems with balance.
 Unweighting and twisting of the skis is no longer necessary.

 straight run